 There are other paths but the easiest way is through your school and their Services for Students with Disabilities coordinator.

 Do your homework on the schools where you plan to apply.
 Find ones that seem like a fit for you.
 Consider factors like academics, size of the school, in a city or on a campus, and how much support they provide for learning differences -- some schools have special support programs that may be a huge help during your college experience.

 Once you have a list of colleges you might want to apply to, check their websites to see what services they offer and what requirements they might have.
 For example, they may require certain types of documentation of your dysgraphia.
 They might also require you to alert them to your needs as soon as you get accepted and decide to go, so that they will be ready for you by the time you arrive on campus.
 And in general, you should make sure that the schools you are looking to attend offer support that you feel confident about.

 If you are willing to share your college experiences with our community, please reach out to email@example.com - we would love to spotlight you!

 Figure out your classes.
 By now, you may have already thought about what you want to study but your school probably also has course requirements outside of your area of study.
 Unless you already have decided to focus on computer science, math, engineering, or other physical sciences, writing is often a big part of college.

 If there are courses that have a lot of writing requirements, get support early.
 Talk to the access and disability services office about getting a notetaker or about recording lectures.
 Talk to your professor about getting copies of lecture slides, if he or she hasn’t given them out already.
-There are paper writing tips that can help you get organized too.
+There are resources to help with papers/essays that can help you get organized too.